 Similar values were obtained by Seely (1978) for annual grasses in the Namib at very low rainfall.
 The zoomass in the desert and thus the secondary production is vanishingly small; however, the food chains as control loops for the ecosystem are not without importance in the desert.

-As an example, we still cite the special production studies on agaves and ball cacti.
+As an example, we cite the special production studies on agaves and cacti.
 They were carried out in the westernmost part of the Sonora Desert in California with a summer drought.

 Quantitative data (all mean values) are given by Nobel (1976) for Agave deserti, which also occurs in the eastern Sonoran Desert.
-For plants with a mean of 29 leaves it is stated: Length of leaves 30 cm, area 380 cm2, weight of a leaf fresh 348 g, dry 47 g.
-Stomata, that is, stomata 30 per mm2.
+For plants with a mean of 29 leaves it is stated: Length of leaves 30 cm, area 380 cm2, weight of a leaf fresh 348 g, dry 47 g Stomata30 per mm2.
 Number of roots per plant 88, their length 46 cm, radially quite flat stroking, so that any rainfall can be used to absorb water.

 Stomatal opening occurs during the rainy season (November to May) at a soil water potential of -0.1 bar on 154 to 175 days.
 If this potential drops to -3 bar at the beginning of the drought, then water uptake no longer takes place, but the stomata open at night on a further eight days.
 Then they remain closed; a diurnal acid metabolism (CAM) only takes place again after a rainfall.

 In 1975, transpiration losses amounted to 20.3 kg per plant, which, converted to the rooted soil area, corresponds to a rainfall of 26.9 mm = 35% of the annual rainfall.
-The transpiration coefficient, i.e. the ratio of the amount of water transpired to the amount of dry matter produced (both in kilograms), was 25, i.e. very low, which means extraordinarily economical water use.
+The transpiration coefficient, i.e. the ratio of the amount of water transpired to the amount of dry matter produced (both in kilograms), was 25, i.e. very low, which means an extraordinarily economical water use.

 Per plant 0.8 kg dry matter was produced in the year.
 Growth is therefore very slow and only older plants flower once and then die because all the plant's substance and water reserves are used up to produce the large inflorescence.